sylefeb/Silice/learn-silice/formal/README.md

 </details>

-Sometimes, verifying an algorithm takes too much time because there are so much constraints and the solver struggles with them.
+Sometimes, verifying an algorithm takes too much time as too many constraints burden the solver.
-Or there is an infinite loop somewhere that a verification statement depends on, which may lead to complex constraints to solve.
+There can also be an infinite loop somewhere that a verification statement depends on.
-Or you may even want to restrict the maximum time an algorithm is allowed to “run” for before failing.
+For these reasons you may want to restrict the maximum time a verification algorithm is allowed to “run” for before declared as failing.

-In any case, it is needed to be able to customize the timeout also on a per-algorithm basis.
+Therefore you can customize the timeout on a per-algorithm basis through the `#timeout` modifier.
-This is where the `#timeout` modifier comes in handy.
 Just like the `#depth` modifier, it takes a single integer as argument to specify the solver timeout (in seconds), and defaults to 120 if not specified.

 > __Note:__ if your test algorithm times out, it *might* be a good idea to increase this parameter.
 > However, sometimes the algorithm may take too much time to be verified, because of complex generated constraints.